GauriGNaik/HW4/README.md

 # HW4
 ## FILE IO
-### Create a container that runs a command that outputs to a file.
 * Create a droplet on digital ocean and ssh into that droplet
 * Then run the following commands to install docker
 ```